lowepowerlab/lab_handbook/README.md

 * Apply for grants (USDA NIFA, NSF, LSRF, or others).
 Although I will only hire you if I can support you for at least one year (and ideally 2 years), it is in your best interest to get independent funding.
 Even if you don't get funded, grant writing provides you motivation to formalize your research ideas and solicit feedback.
 * Apply for jobs (academic or non-academic) when you are ready, but no later than the beginning of your 4th year of post-doc.
 * Challenge me (Tiffany) when I am wrong, when you have a difference of opinion, and share your expertise with the lab.
-* Contribute to lab management duties (Tiffany will divide duties equitably) when we do not have a full-time lab manager
+* Contribute to lab chores (Tiffany will divide duties equitably) when we do not have a full-time lab manager
+* Represent the lab with pride and integrity, and show respect for others.
+You are now an ambassador for the lab as well as a member.
+Our reputation will be partially formed by how you interact with other colleauges.

 ## 2.4.
 Graduate Students
 In addition to the expectations above, you are expected to

+* Generally maintain a positive, solution-oriented attitude
+* Cultivate your curiosity about the work you do and think creatively
+* Actively participate in all laboratory group functions
+* Be responsible for your own productivity and schedule, and maintain flexibility in your schedule during emergencies and crunch times.
+    * Prioritize time for research.
+Coursework and TAing are important, but ultimately your research gets you your PhD and prepares you for the next stage of your career.
-* Develop your dissertation research.
+* Develop your dissertation research with my input.
 Your dissertation should have at least 2 substantial products (papers) that address an important scientific question.
 Much of the work must be completed independently (even if it is collaborative), but others in the lab are available to help you.
 * Identify portions of your research that can be delegated to undergraduate researchers on a mentored research projects.
 I (Tiffany) will help you recruit motivated undergraduates to work with you.
-* Apply for grants (NSF GRFP, USDA NIFA, etc).
+* Apply for fellowships/grants at every eligible opportunity (NSF GRFP, USDA NIFA, etc).
 Even if you don't get funded, grant writing provides you motivation to formalize your research ideas and solicit feedback.
-* Prioritize time for research.
-Coursework and TAing are important, but ultimately your research gets you your PhD and prepares you for the next stage of your career.
 * Grow to be the expert in your domain.
 Challenge me (Tiffany) when I am wrong.
-* Contribute to lab management duties (Tiffany will divide duties equitably) when we do not have a full-time lab manager.
+* Contribute to lab chores (Tiffany will divide duties equitably) when we do not have a full-time lab manager.

-## 2.5.
-Lab Managers

-In addition to the expectations above, you are expected to
-* Work on your own research project.
-* Help new lab members adjust to the lab by answering questions.
-* Maintain safety protocols and records.
-* Oversee the hiring, scheduling, and training of undergraduate research assistants
-* Maintain the lab website, lab wiki, lab GitHub, & lab calendars
+* Represent the lab with pride and integrity, and show respect for others.
+You are now an abassador for the lab as well as a member.
+Our reputation will be partially formed by how you interact with our colleagues.

 ## 2.6.
 Undergraduate Students
-In addition to the expectations above, you are expected to
-* Work with your mentor(s) to collect data, analyze data, and design experiments.
+As an undergraduate in the Lowe-Power lab, your first priority is school.
+We are happy to have you and excited for your to progress in your experimental skills, but your degree responsibilities come first.
+The lab supports your efforts to succeed scholastically at UC Davis, and working in the lab should enhance those efforts, not detract from them.
+If you can be successful in school AND have time to work in the lab, while you are here you are expected to:

+* Generally maintain a positive, solution-oriented attitude
+* Ask questions.
+Cultivate your curiosity about what you're working on, why you're being taught something, how what you're doing fits into the larger picture, and make sure you've cleared up any confusion about a task *before* beginning.
+* Maintain and treat all lab equipment with care
+* Actively participate in whatever laboratory group functions you can attend.
+* Adhere to the agreed upon schedule of work hours, and be available and willing to work beyond it in emergencies except,
+    * If scheduling conflicts arise.
+In this case, be proactive and communicate effectively with me and other depending on you.
+* Remain focused an task-oriented while working (e.g. avoid cell-phones, social media, and other distractions)
+* Maintain a legible, organized, and fully-updated lab notebook in OneNote.
+* Look for and submit fellowship/scholarship applications to receive funding.
+* Include Tiffany and your mentor on all communications regarding lab research (yours and others').
+Basic research can be a competitive environment, so we ask that you are thoughtful about what details you share about our work.
+If you are unsure of what you can share and with whom, please ask your mentor or Tiffany.
+* Represent the lab with pride and integrity, and show respect for others.
+You are now an ambassador for the lab as well as a member.
+Our reputation will be partially formed by how you interact with other colleauges.
-* Contribute to lab chores (making media, sterilizing tips, cleaning work areas)
+* Contribute to lab chores (making media, sterilizing tips, cleaning work areas).
-* Develop your weekly schedule and communicate it with your mentor.
+* Have fun and get excited about contributing to new discoveries about life!

 # 3. Code of Conduct